Welcome to the Science Department

 Course structure through Key Stage 3

-For our most gifted and eager scientists, we offer the new Separate Science award, as per the new National Curriculum; which allows students to gain up to three GCSE’s in Biology, Chemistry and Physics.
+For students intending to follow a science based career or those that are curious and interested in Science, we offer GCSE’s in the Separate Sciences allowing them to gain three GCSE’s in Biology, Chemistry and Physics.
 Each course explores content ranging from purely theoretical to the applications of science.

 Each separate GCSE involves two summative exams totalling 3 ½ hours.
-There is no coursework with this new course, but practical skills are assessed and knowledge of a set of 24 practicals is required and can be assessed in the summative exams.
+There is no coursework with this course, but practical skills are assessed and knowledge of a set of 28 Required Practical activities is required and can be assessed in the summative exams.

-As well as this there are new Maths guidelines for each course, where there will be a certain percentage of questions related to mathematical calculation; 10% in Biology; 20% Chemistry; 30% Physics.
-There will also be formula which the students will need to learn of by heart as the list of equations given has been reduced.
+As well as this there are new Maths guidelines for each course, where there will be a certain percentage of questions related to mathematical calculations; 10% in Biology; 20% Chemistry; 30% Physics.
+There will also be formula which the students will need to learn and be able to recall as the list of equations given has been reduced.

-This course offers two GCSE’s in the new Combined Science GCSE, as per the new National Curriculum.
-The course explores the main disciplines (Chemistry, Physics, Biology), with the content ranging from purely theoretical to the applications of science.
-The content is also similar to Triple Science but explored in less detail.
+This course offers two GCSE’s in the Combined Science GCSE, and explores the main disciplines (Chemistry, Physics, Biology), with the content ranging from purely theoretical to the applications of science.
+The content is also similar to Separate Science but explored in less depth.

 Combined Science will have a total of 7 hours of exams.
-There is no coursework with this new course, but practical skills are assessed and knowledge of a set of 18 practicals is required and can be assessed in the summative exams.
+There is no coursework with this new course, but practical skills are assessed and knowledge of a set of 22 Required Practical activities is required and can be assessed in the summative exams.

 As well as this there are new Maths guidelines for each course, where there will be a certain percentage of questions related to mathematical calculation; 20% across all papers.
-There will also be formula which the students will need to learn of by heart as the list of equations given has been reduced.
+There will also be formula which the students will need to learn and be able to recall as the list of equations given has been reduced.